-Dear Committee Members 2021 Audit results report
+Dear Committee Members 2021 Final Audit Results Report

-We are pleased to attach our audit results report for the forthcoming meeting of the Standards and General Purposes Committee.
+We are pleased to attach our updated audit results report for the forthcoming meeting of the Standards and General Purposes Committee.
 This report summarises our audit conclusion in relation to the audit of Merton Pension Fund for 2020/21.
-We will issue our final report soon after the Committee meeting on 21 September 2021.